JBdesign53/docker-compose-dev/README.md

 :1  loc.example.com
 ```

 Note: If you are using a domain other than `//localhost` you do not need to change the OpenSSL setup.
-Although the SSL keys are created using 'localhost' as the domain name other domain names should work as expected.
+Although the SSL keys are created using 'localhost' as the domain name other domain names should work correctly.

 ## Website Files
 Web files are mounted from the local file system at ./www into CentOS at /var/www/etc/.